 MORE SCHOOLS FUNDING

-Our breakthrough agreement is fair to all students and provides certainty over the next decade.
+Every student across Australia will now receive funding based on need.
+Our agreement is fair to all students and provides certainty over the next decade.

 IMPROVING SCHOOL STANDARDS

 It is critical we improve standards in our schools.
 The Government has accepted in principle the recommendations of David Gonski’s report outlining how to improve student outcomes.